wireseo/tp/docs/UserGuide.md

 1. Download the latest _jarvis.jar_ and your operating system's _Chrome Driver_ from [here](https://github.com/AY2021S1-CS2103T-W11-2/tp/releases/tag/v1.3(trial)).

-1. Copy both files to the folder you want to use as the _home folder_ for your JARVIS.
+1. Copy both files to the folder you want to use as the _home folder_ for your Jarvis.

 1. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>